Campus of Babson College: Great depression and World War II

 Although Roger Babson is credited with predicting the Wall Street Crash of 1929, the Babson Institute was hit hard by the great depression.
 Enrollment dropped as low as 46 students and campus development slowed.
 Toward the end of the decade, however, the campus’ flagship building was dedicated.

 The building now known as Tomasso Hall was originally constructed in 1938–1939 as Babson’s library, designed by architects Henry and Richmond at a cost of $182,850.
 Planning began in 1936 under a library committee led by Babson’s second president Carl Smith.

 The building initially housed the president’s office and featured the parlour from Sir Isaac Newton’s St. Martins Street house.
 In 1947, William C. Hotchin donated a bell for the library tower, and in 1955 the library was renamed the Sir Isaac Newton Library.

 By the 1960s, the facility had become too small, leading to the construction of the Horn Library in 1980.
 The original building was later renovated and renamed Tomasso Hall in 1981.

 Postwar development

 The seven buildings of Woodland Hills were designed by the nationally renowned architectural firm of Kilham & Hopkins.

-Woodland Hills previously housed a well-know countryside sanitorium.
+Woodland Hills previously housed a well-known countryside sanitorium.